lyon-fnal/dockerImages/tutorial.md

 ```bash
 docker images
 ```
-Finally, you should create a directory somewhere on your laptop fr your Quantum Computing work.
+Finally, you should create a directory somewhere on your laptop for your Quantum Computing work.
 You should also pull the git repository for the tutorials.
 That is,

 ```bash
 mkdir somewhere/MyQuantumComputingStuff